Hiring Metrics

 Pharmacists, nurses, biotech workers, and dentists can find job listings on this site.

-The cost of healthcare recruiting is staggering, both in financial cost and in the length of time it takes to fill a position.
-Industry experts estimate that it can take minimally 84 days to fill entry-level roles, at a cost of approximately $2,167.
-For mid-level and senior-level positions, the financial cost and time it can take to recruit top talent can double and triple.
+The cost of healthcare recruiting is staggering, both financially and in time to fill.
+Industry experts estimate that it can take a minimum of 84 days to fill entry-level roles, at a cost of approximately $2,167.
+For mid- and senior-level positions, the financial cost and time it can take to recruit top talent can double and triple.

-A healthcare labor market whitepaper recommends that hospital and health HR systems automate and digitalize their onboarding and recruitment.
-Recruitment software can handle any or all of the stages of your hiring process and can be automated to save you time and money.
+A healthcare labor market whitepaper recommends automating and digitalizing hospital and health HR systems to manage high recruitment and onboarding volumes.
+Recruitment software can handle any of the stages of your hiring process and can be automated to save time and money.

-One of the best tools available to recruiters to ensure a fair and consistent evaluation.
-They have the potential to minimize interviewer bias while giving the greatest predictive validity of a good hire.
-Some of the best interviewing tools are purpose-built for structured interviews.
+Structured interviews are one of the best tools available to recruiters to ensure a fair and consistent evaluation.
+They have the potential to minimize hiring biases while giving the greatest predictive validity of a good hire.

-With pre-recorded interviews, you can free up many of the administrative hours often spent on screening interviews, and the cost-to-hire is up to six times less expensive than phone interviews.
+With pre-recorded interviews, you can free up many of the administrative hours often spent on candidate screening, and the cost-to-hire is up to six times less expensive than phone interviews.
 Most importantly, the healthcare talent can open a link and attend their interview at their convenience.

-With automated interview scheduling, you can integrate multiple calendars to ensure that you don't double-book candidates.
-You can also offer options to candidates that allow them to choose how they prefer to interview with your company: on the phone, in person, or virtually.
+With automated interview scheduling, you can integrate multiple calendars to ensure that you don't accidentally double-book candidates.
+You can also offer options to candidates that allow them to choose how they prefer to interview with your company:

 Automatically update candidate profiles as they progress through the interviewing and evaluation processes.
 You can also auto-tag key skill sets and qualifications to highlight while reviewing the interview.
-Using built-in structured tools, you can rate, sort, and rank applicants on an equal basis.
+Using built-in structured tools, you can rate, sort, and rank applicants fairly.

 Without making a single phone call or sending an email, you can get insights into your applicants.
 Candidates enter their references' details, and a questionnaire is automatically sent to the references.

-The most efficient candidate sourcing tools enable your talent team to expand beyond their normal reach.
-These tools give your team access to new talent pools, especially useful when looking for specialized skill sets for hard-to-fill job positions.
+The most efficient tools for sourcing candidates enable your talent team to expand beyond their normal reach.
+These tools give your team access to new talent pools, especially when they’re looking for specialized skill sets for hard-to-fill job positions.

 Healthcare providers can boost retention by utilizing the capabilities of their human resource information systems to improve the employee experience.
 Some systems even come equipped with candidate sourcing and management features.
-To stay ahead in a highly competitive market, it's crucial for leading organizations to use specialized recruitment tools such as an applicant tracking system.
+To stay ahead in a highly competitive market, use specialized recruitment tools such as an applicant tracking system.

 Your search for healthcare talent isn't just immediate.
 Successful healthcare recruiters need to consider long-term strategies.
 Think about where your current and future candidates are, and meet them there, whether it's at a local community college or career fair.